mathewlowry/myhub-gpt/AI4Communities post.md

 This will of course vary from platform to platform:

 * This will probably require a lot of work on the Fediverse, but could offer that ecosystem just as much.
-Moreover, the collective knowledge shared by the village's inhabitants could make good training data for the collecting AI - see [[AI4Communities on the Fediverse]]
+Moreover, the collective knowledge shared by the village's inhabitants could make good training data for the content discovery AI - see [[AI4Communities on the Fediverse]]
 * Bluesky already offers the possibility of 3rd party services to provide custom feeds to users, so there are interesting possibilities there, as yet underexploited - see [[AI4Communities on Bluesky]]
 * Nostr - tbd

 ### Content moderation and Governance services